somnath2374/git_project/SECURITY.md

 Reporting a Vulnerability<br>
 Use this section to tell people how to report a vulnerability.<br><br>

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc...
-.